piam/bjc-course/curriculum/05-image/01-image.md

 ![image_details](image_details.png)

-Activity: Estimate file size from it's pixels
+Activity: Estimate file size from its pixels
 ---------------------------------------------

 	1. How many pixels wide/high is your image